 With extensive experience in operations, human resources, and policy development, Sonya is now at a stage in her career and life where giving back is a priority.
 She is excited to serve as a Director on the Quesnel Chamber of Commerce and looks forward to supporting initiatives that drive economic development, business success, and long-term community resilience.

-I was born and raised in the Peace River Region, and relocated to Quesnel in January 2023.
-I have worked in the retail and hospitality industry for almost 30 years.
-I have been a General Manager of Hotel Properties for almost 15 years.
+Tracey WinlandTracey Winland was born and raised in the Peace River Region and relocated to Quesnel in January 2023.
+She has worked in the retail and hospitality industry for almost 30 years and has served as a General Manager of Hotel Properties for nearly 15 years.

 Have worked for West Fraser since 2010.
 Previous held roles as GM at Westpine MDF, and superintendent roles in High Prairie, Chasm and Quesnel.